 The investigator must assure that subjects' anonymity will be strictly maintained and that their identities are protected from unauthorized parties.
-Only subject initials, date of birth, another unique identifier (as allowed by local law) and an identification code will be recorded on any form or biological sample submitted to the Sponsor, IRB/IEC/EC, or laboratory.
-Laboratory specimens must be labeled in such as way as to protect subject identity while allowing the results to be recorded to the proper subject.
-Refer to specific laboratory instructions for further details.
+Only subject initials, date of birth, another unique identifier (as allowed by local law) and an identification code will be recorded on any form or biological sample submitted to the Sponsor, the IRB/IEC or laboratory.
+Laboratory specimens must be labeled in such a way as to protect subject identity while allowing the results to be recorded to the proper subject.
+Refer to specific laboratory instructions in the lab manual.
 NOTE: The investigator must keep a screening log showing codes, names, and addresses for all subjects screened and for all subjects enrolled in the trial.
 Subject data will be processed in accordance with all applicable regulations.